" />

-Step 2: Peel off the wrapper and backing paper to expose the sticky part of the pad
+Peel the pad away from the wrapper and backing strip, the back of the pad should now feel sticky.

 You can dispose of period pads by wrapping them in tissue paper or the new pad’s wrapper and throwing them in the bin.
 Never flush a pad as it can have serious effects on the environment.
 First of all, you run the risk of clogging your toilet — yikes!
 Secondly, flushed pads often end up in our oceans if you don’t dispose of them correctly.